 With a default PDF reader like Preview on the Mac, finding a certain word in the PDF is difficult and editing a document can be almost out of the question.
 Without knowing which tools to use, it will be very hard to make changes to a PDF document.
 Fortunately, there are plenty of PDF apps to help you get the editing job done.

-- Open the desired PDF document within the application
+- Open the desired PDF document in Nitro PDF Pro

 - Highlight the text within the PDF and click Correct Text